Skip to main content

 SMART Plant Field Systems

 Vision for integrated field sampling and measurement via drones and edge computing.
-Credit: Andy Sproles/ORNL, U.S. Dept. of Energy
+Credit: Andy Sproles and Udaya Kalluri/ORNL, U.S. Dept. of Energy

-ORNL researchers are demonstrating how integrated automation, robotics, imaging, sensors, and real-time edge computing capabilities can accelerate scientific discoveries in field experiments, providing insights into strategies for enhancing soil carbon storage.
+As part of the Sensors, Machine vision, Automation and Robotics for Transforming Plants (SMART Plant) project, ORNL researchers are demonstrating how integrated automation, robotics, imaging, sensors, and real-time edge computing capabilities can accelerate scientific discoveries in field experiments, providing insights into strategies for enhancing aboveground plant productivity, belowground soil carbon storage, and monitoring ecosystem responses.

-Transforming the current pace and scale of measurements belowground is critical to address knowledge gaps about how the spatial and temporal variability in soils affects carbon and nutrient cycling.
-To meet the grand challenge of sequestering atmospheric carbon dioxide in soils at landscape-scales, a deeper understanding and more data are needed.
+Transforming the current pace and scale of measurements belowground is critical to address knowledge gaps about the how spatial and temporal variability in soils affects carbon and nutrient cycling.
+To meet the grand challenge of sequestering atmospheric carbon dioxide in soils at landscape-scales, more data are needed.

-These data will inform predictive models to speed research and development of crops with higher carbon storage capacity above and belowground — crops that are essential to building a sustainable bio-based carbon-neutral economy.
+These data will inform predictive models on responses of managed and natural ecosystems, and speed research and development of crops with higher carbon storage capacity above and belowground — crops that are essential to building a sustainable bio-based carbon-neutral economy.

-Demonstrating a new, automated approach to field science
+Demonstrating a new, autonomous approach to field science

-As part of this project, researchers designed and are building small, all-terrain robots that can dig and collect soil cores – columns of soil that scientists study to understand how carbon, nutrients, and other factors vary belowground in different locations and at various depths.
-Onboard sensors send data about the soil samples to a computing station at the field’s edge in real-time.
+As part of this SMART Plant F-series project, researchers designed and built small, all-terrain robots that can dig and collect soil samples – depth and volume specified collection of soil that scientists study to understand how carbon, nutrients, and other factors vary belowground in different locations and at various depths.
+The site located on Oak Ridge reservation, is a first SMART bioenergy site of its kind to collect data from in-ground, on the ground, mobile and aerial sensors.
+Onboard sensors send data about the soil samples to a computing station at the field in real-time.

 Scientists are ground-truthing the data the system collects by comparing it to samples secured through more traditional, manual methods.
-The field is planted with 200 variants of poplar, a fast-growing bioenergy feedstock, and researchers have been evaluating soil, root, and leaf samples over the past year.
+The field is planted with 200 variants of poplar, a fast-growing bioenergy feedstock, and researchers have been evaluating soil, root, and leaf samples collected from the field site.

-The team developed the necessary cloud communication and data handling workflows to enable the edge computing station to collect the data from these aerial and belowground sensors.
-In a future phase of the project, researchers could write the algorithms necessary for real-time automated assessment of the sample data to create a self-guided system that directs and executes on sampling protocols to inform carbon sequestration research.
+The team developed the necessary cloud communication and data handling workflows to enable the edge computing station to collect the data from these aerial, on-ground and belowground sensors.
+Under the ORNL INTERSECT initiative , Udaya Kalluri and team are developing computational microservices for real-time automated assessment of the sample data and autonomous steering of experiments that directs and executes on sampling protocols to inform carbon sequestration research.

 This proof-of-principle project demonstrates how automation can speed scientific discoveries in the field.
 It is the first step in producing a lab-to-field plant performance prediction capability to accelerate development of better crops in support of a sustainable bioeconomy.